 If they are in a desert climate and are exposed to too much dry air, the leaves of the plant can wilt or droop.
-You can compensate for this by making sure the plant stays well watered and has access to shady areas.
-This type of shrub prefers a shady to partial shade location.
+You can compensate for this by making sure the plant stays well-watered and has access to shady areas.
+This type of shrub prefers a shady to a partial shade location.
 It will grow best in these spots.
 Full sun can be tolerated by this plant as long as constant moisture or water is provided.

-Pruning Nikko Blue Hydrangeas
+Pruning Nikko Blue hydrangeas

-These plants can be pruned after flowering and this can be done by cutting back the stems to a pair of healthy buds.
+These plants can be pruned after flowering, and this can be done by cutting back the stems to a pair of healthy buds.
 You can also use the early spring as an opportunity to prune out weak or damaged stems.